aliatabay1/Movie_Recommendation_System/README.md

 **a) Movies Dataset**

-Initially, there were some missing values on homepage, tagline, release date, overview, and runtime columns.
+Initially, there were some missing values on homepage, tagline, and release date columns.
 I removed these columns from the dataset because they were irrelevant to our analysis.
 There was just one movie with a missing release data value.
 After looking up this movie, I saw that most of the information was missing.
 Therefore I dropped this movie altogether.
 Then I manually filled the missing values in overview and runtime columns by making a google search.

 <img src="https://user-images.githubusercontent.com/91096434/205394674-e59c5ca2-1dd4-4e2c-b967-7b54cba6b1e8.png" width="700">

-Initially, there were some missing values on homepage, tagline, release date, overview, and runtime columns.
-I removed these columns from the dataset because they were irrelevant to our analysis.
-There was just one movie with a missing release data value.
-After looking up this movie, I saw that most of the information was missing.
-Therefore I dropped this movie altogether.
-Then I manually filled the missing values in overview and runtime columns by making a google search.

 After graphically visualizing the data, I realized that 3376 of 4803 movies didn’t make any revenue.
 That meant either this information is not available or they were not shown in theaters.
 I removed the revenue column from the dataset to make the analysis more coherent.